davglass/cpr/README.md

 Filtering
 ---------

-If you give it a `RegExp`, it will use that to `test` the filename as they are being gathered.
-If it passes, it will be removed.
+If you give it a `RegExp`, it will use that to `test` the full absolute pathnames of the files and directories as they are being gathered.
+If any of them passes, it will not be copied.
-If you give it a `function`, it will use that with `Array.filter` on the list of files.
+If you give it a `function`, it will use that with `Array.filter` on the list of full absolute pathnames of files and directories.

 CLI